mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 Mexico by HS 4 digit codes since 2017, convert to quartely, and fill 0s in gaps.

-After I fill zeros in gaps, the number of rows is 60600.
+After I fill zeros in gaps, the number of rows is 66660.
 As it matches 5 (number of countries) times 1212 (number of unique hs goods), I can confirm there are no gaps, and safely use `tqr` package which utilizes lags.

-## Choose HS codes of which imports from China declined significantly in 2019 1Q and 2Q
+## Choose HS codes of which imports from China declined significantly in 2019 3Q

-I first choose HS codes of which imports from China declined more than 20 percent in average in 2019 1Q and 2Q.
-Next I choose HS codes of which imports from China are still more than 500 million dollars in 2019 2Q.
+I first choose HS codes of which imports from China declined by more than 200 million dollars in 2019 3Q.
+Next I choose HS codes of which imports from China are still more than 500 million dollars in 2019 3Q.
-As a result, I choose 30 goods.

 ## Draw charts of US import changes from a year earlier from each country